pelithne/AKS_secure_baseline_the_hard_way/README.md

     --location $LOCATION
 ````

-5) Connect to VM using the portal:

-Upon successful installation of the Jumpbox Virtual Machine (VM), the next step is to validate the connectivity between the Bastion and Jumpbox host.
-Here are the steps to follow:

-6) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.
+5) Upon successful installation of the Jumpbox Virtual Machine (VM).
+Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com)

-7) Once logged in, locate and select your **rg-hub** where the Jumpbox has been deployed.
+6) Locate and select your **rg-hub** where the Jumpbox has been deployed.

-8) Within your resource group, find and click on the **Jumpbox VM**.
+7) Within your resource group, find and click on the **Jumpbox VM**.

-9) In the left-hand side menu, under the **Connect** section, select ‘Bastion’.
+8) In the left-hand side menu, under the **Connect** section, select ‘Bastion’.

-10) Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.
+9) Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.

 For additional information on accessing VMs through Bastion, please refer to this [Microsoft Azure Bastion tutorial](https://learn.microsoft.com/en-us/azure/bastion/create-host-cli#steps)